friedue/course_RNA-seq2015/README.md

-# RNA-seq course
+# RNA-seq course 2015

 __Applied Bioinformatics Core, WCMC__

-Here, you can find some additional scripts that go beyond the course notes.
+Here, you can find some additional scripts that go beyond the course notes and show you how some of the images were produced.

 ### 1. Visualize the STAR alignment information (advanced R)